Cayman Brac Rock Climbing

 Unlike many of the neighboring islands, such as Cuba and the Dominican Republic, all routes are bolted with Titanium bolts

 GEAR: There is no place to purchase climbing gear on the island, so everything will have to be brought with you.
-If you stay at the Bluff View House you will have static ropes and a clip stick, just bring a squid or something similar to clip the bolts.
+If you stay at the Bluff View House you will have static ropes and a clip stick, just bring the "head", such as a Superclip.
 A rack of 20 quickdraws will get you up any route on the island (the longest route requires 19).
 Take a half-dozen shoulder-length slings with biners for routes at The Point.
 Ascending devices (Prussic, Ropeman, Tiblock) are also required when climbing at The Point.
 More details

 Due to the intense tropical sun, you should always climb in the shade.
 Each sector has shade at different times of day.
 Love Shack Wall

 : Just a three minute walk from the Bluff View house.
 5.9+ to .13b.
 Shade about 3:00 in March.
 Orange Cave

 : With a 10 minute approach, this is great place to spend an afternoon and to get used to the stone on the Brac.
 This area offers climbing from 5.6 to 5.11a, and includes one of the steepest 5.10s anywhere!
 Shade @ 2:00 in March.

 The Wave Wall: With routes graded from 5.8 to 5.12+, and the greatest concentration being in the 5.10 range, this crag offers a high concentration of moderates.
 Unfortunately, it can only be accessed during calm seas.
 Shade @ 2:30 in February.
 The Northeast Point

 with nothing but water and air below you.
 Many routes here from 5.9 to 5.12.
 Shade all day in February, the top of the routes get sun by mid March.
 Edd's Place

 : This area is home of the best rock and the best routes on the Island with shade all day.